rewinfrey/ActionLogic/README.md

 # the status of the context is not mutated
 result.status # => :success

-result.e # => "the error is passed in as an input parameter: RuntimeError"
+result.error # => "the error is passed in as an input parameter: RuntimeError"

 result.before_raise # => true